Transcription

 These rooms will be requisitioned to house firefighters, nurses, first-aiders and security guards.

-As I was saying, this decision has given rise to a great deal of controversy.
+As I was saying, this decision caused a great deal of controversy.
 And last summer, a trade union even launched legal proceedings against the requisitioning of this accommodation, to have it annulled so that the students could keep their accommodation.

 Indeed, the union wanted only housing vacant on July 1ᵉʳ to be available for rent to the Olympic Games organizers.
 Vacant housing means housing without inhabitants, empty housing.

-Every year, some students return to their parents' home for the summer, and these students will end their lease.
+Because every year, some students return to their parents' homes for the summer, and these students will end their lease.

 This solution, of course, would not have forced students who wanted to stay to leave and be rehoused.